Search

 Will I make a real impact?

 All volunteer roles help patients, visitors, staff and/or fellow volunteers.
-Daily, volunteers share how they made a difference for someone.
+Daily, volunteers share how they make a difference in healthcare.
 For example, our Connection Volunteers who complete an average of 170 rides per month throughout Polk County, or our Emergency Department volunteers who see and help with over 100 patients and their families daily.

 Can I work with parents and newborns?